KerfuffleV2/mdoexperiments/README.md

 }
 ```

 The only difference is now the value is wrapped by `Result`.
-Since now our actions
+Since our actions
-can fail, a function to throw an error and abort the computation is included:
+can fail, I included a function to throw an error and abort the computation:

 ```rust
 pub fn throwstres<'a, S, A, E: 'a>(e: E) -> StateResult<'a, S, A, E> {